MIROC-DOC/model_description/md_en/c-intro.md

 | COMMON /COMCON/ | Standard physical constants (earth radius, gas constant, etc.) |
 | Anonymous COMMON | work area |

-     COMCON contains the standard physical constants.
- This COMMON definition is in <span>`include/zccom.F`</span>, It is used to include as necessary.
+     COMCON contains the standard definition of physical constants.
+This COMMON definition is included in <span>`include/zccom.F`</span>, and is included as necessary.
 The value is set by calling the subroutine PCONST (<span>`admin/apcon.F`</span>).
- An unnamed COMMON block is used as a work area from many modules.
+An unnamed COMMON block is used as a work area by many modules.
 It is used to reduce the overall memory consumption.
- Deleting all the relevant COMMON statements does not have a problem as it only affects the amount of memory.
+Removing all the corresponding COMMON statements does not have a problem as it only affects the amount of memory.

-For include file inclusion and conditional compilation It uses the     C preprocessor instruction.
- F`</span> instead of <span>`.f`</span>, so the file name is <span>`.
- As a conditional compilation,
- Using selection by     <span>`#ifdef`</span> and <span>`#ifndef`</span>.
- Files are imported from the <span>`inlcude`</span> directory, It is as follows.
+The C preprocessor instruction is used for include file inclusion and conditional compilation.
+F`</span> instead of <span>`.f`</span>.
+F`&lt;/span&gt;.
+As a conditional compilation, the selection by <span>`#ifdef`</span> and <span>`#ifndef`</span> is used.
+The files are fetched from the <span>`inlcude`</span> directory and are as follows.

 | Header0 | Header1 |
 | ------- | ------- |